Pandas Notebook

 )

-# np.select for complex multi-condition logic
+# np.select for several independent conditions

 conditions = [